-Right-sided chest pain can be a frightening symptom.
-Several important organs, including the lungs, heart and many major blood vessels, lie within the chest cavity.
-Chest pain on the right can be due to something as benign as a muscle strain or it could be the sign of a major, life-threatening problem.
-Knowing symptoms of serious conditions can help you determine when it is time to seek medical attention.
+Right-sided chest pain can be frightening.
+Several important organs, including your lungs, heart and major blood vessels, lie within the chest cavity.
+Chest pain on the right can be caused by something as minor as a muscle strain or it could be the sign of a major, life-threatening problem.
+Knowing symptoms of serious conditions can help you determine when to seek medical attention.

-Not all right-sided chest pain is serious, as exemplified by the common side stitch -- a temporary muscle cramp in runners.
+Sometimes right-sided chest pain is due to a minor problem like a side stitch -- a temporary muscle cramp experienced by runners.
 But other types of chest pain caused by an injury can be persistent, incredibly painful and possibly very serious.
 Muscles or ligaments in the chest walI can be strained by improper movement.
 This pain increases when the area is touched or when the body is moved in certain ways.
-Chest wall strain can generally be diagnosed by your doctor performing a physical examination and eliminating other reasons for your pain.
-Prescription medications and rest can help heal the injury and relieve the pain.
-If trauma to the chest is very forceful or causes a break in the skin's surface, it may damage organs within the chest cavity.
+Chest wall strain can generally be diagnosed by your doctor performing a physical examination and eliminating other causes.
+Rest and over-the-counter or prescription medications can help heal the injury and relieve pain.
+If trauma to the chest is very forceful or causes a break in the skin, it may fracture a rib or damage organs within the chest cavity.
 This is a medical emergency.

-Right-sided chest pain associated with fever, cough or sputum production may indicate that you have a pneumonia on that side.
+Right-sided chest pain associated with a fever, cough with sputum or shortness of breath may indicate that you have pneumonia on that side.
 When bacteria, viruses or other microorganisms settle into an area of the lung, they can cause an acute infection with inflammation and pain.
 According to Merck Manual, pneumonia affects approximately 2 to 3 million people in the United States every year.
 Pneumonia is often diagnosed by abnormalities noted on a chest x-ray.
-Your doctor will prescribe antibiotics if she thinks the pneumonia is caused by a bacteria.
+Your doctor will prescribe antibiotics if the pneumonia seems to be caused by a bacteria.

 There are various other reasons for right-sided chest pain.
-Lung cancer may be a possibility if you have persistent chest pain accompanied by shortness of breath or weight loss.
-Another source may be referred pain, which is pain that is caused a problem in another area of the body.
+Lung cancer is a possibility if you have persistent chest pain accompanied by shortness of breath or unintentional weight loss.
+Another source may be referred pain, which is pain caused a problem in another area of the body.
 The gallbladder sits directly underneath the right chest, so when it becomes inflamed, the irritation can cause referred pain upward into the right chest.
+Nausea or vomiting is common with gallbladder problems.
 Heart problems, such as a heart attack, may sometimes cause pain in the right chest, even though the heart is located primarily on the left side of the chest.
-This is most likely to occur if the right side of the heart is affected.
+This is most likely if the right side of the heart is affected.

 Chest pain is a symptom you should never ignore.
-If right-sided chest pain is severe or worsening, you should seek immediate medical attention.
+If right-sided chest pain is severe or worsening or if it was caused by significant trauma, seek immediate medical attention.
 Also obtain immediate medical care if your pain is accompanied by other symptoms like lightheadedness, dizziness, sweating, fever, shortness of breath or bloody sputum.
 Persistent pain, even without other symptoms, could indicate a serious problem and should be assessed by your doctor.

 - American Family Physician: Pulmonary Embolism Rule-Out Criteria: A Clinical Decision Rule That Works